ExCiteS/communitymaps-help/_en/access-contributions.md

 When the project is loaded, contributions are displayed on the map.
 We already know that they can be visible either as the shape of [a point](/en/overview-of-contributions.html#points), [a line](/en/overview-of-contributions.html#lines), or [an area](/en/overview-of-contributions.html#areas).
 Every shape is a hyperlink to that contribution.

-Active contribution is highlighted on the map: if it’s a point, it has a hover around it, otherwise the colour of contribution changes to the bright yellow.
+The currently active contribution is highlighted on the map: if it’s a point, it has a hover around it, otherwise the colour of contribution changes to bright yellow.

 ![Highlighted contribution on the map](/images/en/highlighted-point.png){: .img-responsive .center-block }